OpenLabsRo/openhack-hypervisor/HYPERVISOR_DESIGN.md

 2. **GitHub webhook**: Hypervisor listens for push/tag webhook events.

-   - Validates signature, records tag metadata (name, SHA, author, timestamp) in Mongo.
+   - Validates signature, records raw commit data in the `git_commits` collection.
-   - Marks tag as deployable candidate when it matches release template (tag + `VERSION` change).
+   - If the event is for a release tag (e.g., `v1.2.3`), it transforms the commit into a `Release` object and saves it to the `releases` collection.

 3. **Operator selects tag** using `hyper-cli` or the dashboard.